MicrosoftDocs/win32/desktop-src/axe/units.md

 ## Text value

-This element describes the metric’s units in engineering units, such as “MB/s” or “bytes”.
+This element describes the metric s units in engineering units, such as  MB/s  or  bytes .

 ## Child elements